devth/devth.github.com/_posts/2015-05-19-thrush-cond-is-not-a-monad.md

   *whether* the transformation is applied, and because of the signature, the decision whether to perform a transformation must be embedded in the transformation itself, hence `guard`{:.language-scala}.

+ThrushCond is not a Monad (nor a Functor, nor a Monoid).